elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 #### Using Elyra Runtimes User Interface
-Elyra also has UI support to accessing runtime metadata directly in JupyterLab, where user can easily view, add, edit or remove runtimes configurations, as an option to the CLI method described above.
+Elyra also has UI support to accessing runtime metadata directly in JupyterLab, where user can easily view, add, search, edit or remove runtimes configurations, as an option to the CLI method described above.
 It can be accessed from the Runtimes icon on JupyterLab's left tab bar, which opens a side panel widget displaying available pipeline runtimes.
 Click on the `+` button to add a new pipeline runtime, or on the edit icon to edit an existing configuration.
 These actions will open the Metadata Editor as a new tab in the main area, where runtime metadata parameters can be edited